MIA1kl/Final-Project/README.md

 When we move to the main window and refresh it, we can see, that left amount is decreased by one:

 ![alt text](https://github.com/MIA1kl/Final-Project/blob/master/ReadmeImages/2020-12-23_03-33-29.png?raw=true)

+We can also delete raws from both tables by clicking on needed raw and the to "Delete" button